poorniiima/python-flask-mongodb-projects/README.md

 # python-flask-mongodb-projects
 Contains projects that uses Flask MongoDB as backend database using Python

-Pull the code and switch to branch personal_assistant.
+Pull the code and switch to branch personal_assistant and cd into rest-api-server.

 Create a file called .env and paste this MONGO_DB_CONN_STRING=mongodb+srv://poornimam19032000:72EB9z1wKr6MRrFL@personalassistant.eek06se.mongodb.net/